Ten Unique Types of Friendships: How Many are in Your Life Right Now?

 Wrapping it up:

 After reading these descriptions, can you see all of the types of friendships you have in your life today?
 In some cases, maybe you don’t talk on the phone daily or even see each other yearly.
-Still, these friendships remain some of the greatest blessings of your life.
+Still, these friendships remain blessings!

 Valuing, honoring, and celebrating friendships is important!
 Everyone who comes along provides an opportunity to grow and discover more about who we are.
 We get to have the experience of nurturing a friendship, sharing our lives (and stories), and laughing together along the way.